galaxyproject/training-material/Admin-Corner/tutorials/dev_to_production.md

 :dart: ***Objectives***

 - *Learn to install a Galaxy server.*
-- *Upgrade a basic galaxy installation to a production environment*
+- *Upgrade a basic galaxy installation to a production environment*.
 - *Get a basic understanding of entry points in the main galaxy configuration file.*

 :heavy_check_mark: ***Requirements***